quicwg/base-drafts/draft-ietf-quic-transport.md

 that type start with a flow control limit of 0.

-A client MUST NOT include any server-only transport parameter: original_connection_id, preferred_address, retry_connection_id, or stateless_reset_token.
+A client MUST NOT include any server-only transport parameter: original_destination_connection_id, preferred_address, retry_source_connection_id, or stateless_reset_token.
 A server MUST treat receipt of any of these transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 # Frame Types and Formats {#frame-formats}